Israel Current Account Value and percent from GDP

 What is Israel Current Account Deficit?

-- The surplus of Current Account in Israel increased to 5251 USD Million (5.251 B USD) in the forth quarter of 2022.
+- The surplus of Current Account in Israel decreased to 4163 USD Million (4.163 B USD) in the second quarter of 2023.
 The maximum value was 5852 USD Million and minimum was -1750 USD Million.

 - Data published Quarterly by Central Bureau of Statistics.